clowd1e/Bazario.Docker/README.md

 ## Running the Application

-Before launching the application, ensure the following ports are not occupied:
+Before launching the application, ensure that Docker is launched and the following ports are not occupied:

 - `5001` - used by the Bazario.Identity WebAPI _(http port)_
 - `5002` - used by the Bazario.Identity WebAPI _(https port)_